-Each Council participating in the Resilient Land Use Cohort has hosted or will host a Technical Assistance or Advisory Services (vTAP or vASP) panel or workshop focused on enhancing climate resilience through planning, zoning, land use, and development strategy, as well as addressing affordable housing, community development, and infrastructure planning.
+Each Council participating in the Resilient Land Use Cohort hosts a Technical Assistance or Advisory Services Panel or workshop focused on enhancing climate resilience through planning, zoning, land use, and development strategy, as well as addressing affordable housing, community development, and infrastructure planning.

 RLUC has brought together ULI member leaders and community stakeholders to identify strategies to be more resilient in the face of climate change and other vulnerabilities, including floods, extreme storms, drought, wildfire, and extreme heat, as well as the related social, environmental, and economic impacts.

 RLUC’s goal is to inspire implementable action towards climate adaptation and resilience in cities across the U.S., and to share emerging and best practices in climate resilient land use and related learnings to their communities and the broader ULI membership.

 The first Resilient Land Use Cohort concluded in Spring of 2022.
 Local Challenges, Local Solutions provides a summary of the cohort’s work and impact.

 The work of the first Resilient Land Use Cohort inspired two research reports:

 - Resilient Retrofits: Climate Upgrades for Existing Buildings